Description

 Tried: Compute libc base by subtracting the offset of system from a libc you download yourself rather than the one bundled with the challenge.

-Different libc builds have different symbol offsets even for the same glibc version.
-Using the wrong libc binary will give a libc_base that is off by a constant, making every derived address (including __free_hook) land in unmapped memory and causing a segfault on the first dereference.
-Always use the exact libc.so.6 provided with the challenge.
+Different libc builds carry different symbol offsets even at the same glibc version.
+The wrong binary gives a libc_base off by a constant, so every derived address, __free_hook included, lands in unmapped memory and segfaults on first dereference.
+Always use the exact libc.so.6 shipped with the challenge.

 Tried: Skip reading the leak and instead brute-force libc base by trying common load addresses.

-With ASLR enabled, the libc base is randomized across a 28-bit window (about 268 million possibilities on 64-bit Linux).
-Brute-forcing that over a network connection would take far too long.
-The binary intentionally prints the system address so you should parse it directly.
+With ASLR on, the libc base is randomized across a 28-bit window, roughly 268 million possibilities on 64-bit Linux.
+Brute-forcing that over a network would take far too long.
+The binary prints the system address on purpose, so parse it directly.

 Learn more